What are the different kinds of polyps?

-A. Hyperplasic polyps are considered low risk for cancer as they have little chance of becoming malignant.
-Usually your physician will not need to repeat the colonoscopy for 10 years.
+- Hyperplasic polyps are considered low risk for cancer as they have little chance of becoming malignant.
+Usually, your physician will not need to repeat the colonoscopy for 10 years.

-C. Villous adenoma or tubulovillous adenoma are more serious polyps.
+- Villous adenoma or tubulovillous adenoma is a more serious polyp.
 This type has a very high risk of cancer if allowed to grow.
-They are often larger is size and sessile.
+They are often larger in size and sessile.
 Sessile means that the main body of the polyp is attached to the inside wall of the colon instead of being attached on a stalk.
 Sessile polyps can be more difficult to remove.

 Crohn’s and Ulcerative colitis are the two primary forms of Irritable Bowel Disease.
 The two diseases share many symptoms but each is treated very differently.
 Ulcerative colitis affects the lining of the large intestine (colon and rectum).

 Ulcerative colitis patients tend to have pain in the lower left part of the abdomen.
 These patients may also experience some bleeding from the rectum during bowel movements.
 Crohn’s patients may experience inflammation anywhere along the digestive tract from the mouth to the anus.
 Crohn’s disease patients may experience pain in the lower right abdomen.

 What do the measurements of polyps actually mean (i.e., your polyp was 10mm so it’s about the size of a….)?

 - A 10mm polyp is about the size of the tip of your pinkie.

 Hemorrhoids are not removed during a colonoscopy.
 If deemed necessary, a hemorrhoidectomy or a hemorrhoid banding may be recommended to you.
 Your physician will review this recommendation with you before it is scheduled.

 When will my stools be back to normal?

 Each person is different and results may vary but most return to normal after resuming a solid food diet.